What Is CMMC Compliance? 5 Key Steps To Help With CMMC Certification

 Total requirements identified: 17

 This level requires organizations who work only with FCI to self-assess annually.
-They need to be compliant with basic cybersecurity requirements outlined in FAR 52.204.21.
+They need to be compliant with 17 basic cybersecurity practices based on 15 controls outlined in FAR 52.204-21.

 Level 2 (Advanced)